canjs/canjs/docs/can-guides/experiment/debugging/debugging.md

 [can-stache] has two utilities for debugging:

 - [can-stache.helpers.debugger] - Break within a template.
-- [can-stache/log] - Log values from within a template.
+- [can-stache.helpers.console] - Call the debugger console methods.

 [can-stache.helpers.debugger] can be used a variety of ways: